-From the date of a child's birth, the County provides unpaid maternity leave to regular employee for up to six (6) weeks for natural birth and up to eight (8) weeks for Caesarian-section, regardless if an employee qualifies for FMLA leave, IRP, or any other benefit program, these leaves will run concurrently.
+From the date of a child's birth, the County provides unpaid maternity leave to regular employee for up to six (6) weeks for natural birth and up to eight (8) weeks for Caesarian-section, regardless if an employee qualifies for FMLA leave.
+If an employee qualifies for FMLA leave, IRP, or any other benefit program, these leaves will run concurrently.
 If an employee has paid leave available, it will run concurrently with maternity leave.
 All paid leave shall be exhausted before taking leave without pay, excluding any rights permitted under the FMLA.
 Medical documentation regarding the length of recovery time shall be provided to the Department of Human Resources by the employee within 15 calendar days after the start of maternity leave.